 For more information about all of Judy’s Decca recordings, check out The Judy Garland Online Discography’s Decca Records Section here.

-Also on June 8, 1945: This notice about Judy’s sister, “Jimmie” (Dorothy Virginia) Gumm, and her petitioning the Los Angeles court to change her name as she embarked on a singing career of her own.
+July 8, 1945: This notice is about Judy’s sister, “Jimmie” (Dorothy Virginia) Gumm, and her petitioning the Los Angeles court to change her name as she embarked on a singing career of her own.
 She achieved some success, even making a few records.

 Here is one of her recordings, “Beyond A Shadow of a Doubt.”

-July 8, 1947: Here’s a little known fact.
-A fire had broken out in Judy’s Mom’s home on 730 S. Ogden Drive in Los Angeles.
+July 8, 1947: Here’s a little-known fact.
+A fire had broken out in the home of Judy’s Mom’s (Ethel Gumm) at 730 S. Ogden Drive in Los Angeles.
 No other details are known aside from what’s written in this notice.
 Luckily no one was hurt.